kiritym/tunein/README.md

 # **Tunein**
-Tunein is a personalized radio station where user can listen to his/her favorite songs using HTML5 audio player over the web.
+Tunein is a personalized radio station where user can listen to her favorite songs using HTML5 audio player over the web.

-After configuring the playlist and running the application, user can share the application link to his/her friends to listen to his/her radio channel.
+After configuring the playlist and running the application, user can share the application link to her friends to listen the same radio channel.

 ![Tuning-image](https://github.com/gophergala2016/tunein/blob/master/scsreenshots/Tuning.png "Tuning")
 ![Playing-image](https://github.com/gophergala2016/tunein/blob/master/scsreenshots/Playing.png "Playing")

-## Idea

-## Installation

 ## Usage